 The “Secret” to Six-Pack Abs

-The body is hardwired to find the easiest way to accomplish a task.
+The body is hardwired to find the easiest way to accomplish a physical task.
 People with no education in exercise techniques will immediately “cheat.”
 Elbows go out like wings from a bird during triceps exercises; butts go up to the ceiling when performing a push-up; and feet are anchored when doing a sit-up.

 Without understanding proper biomechanics and mental focus, the body will immediately go to the strongest muscles to accomplish the task, often bypassing the muscle people think they’re exercising.